yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_Model.html.md

 reachedRecord = numberScore.HasRecordReached(5000); // True!

 isOpen = rGate.IsOpen(); // True because numberScore has reached the record of 5000
 ```

 <br>
 ###**ScheduleGate**

 A specific type of `Gate` that has a schedule that defines when the `Gate` can be opened.
-The `Gate` opens once the player tries to open it within the time frame of the defined schedule.
+The `Gate` opens **automatically** according to the defined schedule.

 `ScheduleGate` can be used to create suspense and reel in the user to play at specific times that you define.
 For example, you can define a `ScheduleGate` that unlocks a bonus level on Friday at 5pm.
 Chances are that the exclusivity of the bonus level (that can only be unlocked once a week), will cause the user to make himself/herself available for play on the time you specified.